sefa1972/Load-Data-into-a-Relational-Data-Warehouse/README.md

-# Azure Synapse Analytics Lab-9: Load Data into a Relational Data Warehouse
+# Load Data into a Relational Data Warehouse

 This lab demonstrates the process of loading data into a relational data warehouse using **Azure Synapse Analytics**.
 Below is the summary of the tasks I completed during the lab: